James B. Astrachan

 Astrachan.
 For a guy with such an impossible last name, people remember Jim Astrachan.
 He'd joke that such a distinction may not bode well, but really it's because Jim does what he describes as "getting out there and doing it."
 Jim has gotten out there and blazed a trail long and wide.

 Jim is annually named one of the Best Lawyers in America® and a Super Lawyer® through a national nomination process (advertising and intellectual property law).
 In 2011 he was named by Best Lawyers the premier copyright lawyer in Maryland and in 2012 premier trademark lawyer.
 Jim is a 2013 honoree of The Daily Record's Leadership in Law.

 Following a three year tour of duty, Jim escaped the Presidency of the Advertising Association of Baltimore.
 He was a member of the Executive Committee of the Bar Association of Baltimore City, and is the former Chair of the Intellectual Property Committee of the Maryland State Bar Association.
-He serves on the Peer Review Committee for the Maryland State Bar Association Grievance Committee, the Editorial Advisory Board of the Maryland Bar Journal, the Legal Advisory Committee of the Association of American Advertising Agencies, and is chair of The Daily Record Editorial Advisory Board and is a Director of the Baltimore Bar Library.
+He serves on the Peer Review Committee for the Maryland State Bar Association Grievance Committee, the Editorial Advisory Board of the Maryland Bar Journal, the Legal Advisory Committee of the Association of American Advertising Agencies, chairs The Daily Record Editorial Advisory Board and is a Director of the Baltimore Bar Library.
 Jim is a recipient of the Crystal Prism Award and the Silver Medal Award for outstanding contribution to the advertising industry, awarded by the American Advertising Federation.
 Jim is a Trustee of the Baltimore Bar Foundation, Inc., chairs its Strategic Planning Committee and was a Director of Free State Justice through 2017.

 Jim's clients include advertising agencies, advertisers, architects and designers, technology and communications firms and educational institutions nationwide.
-He wears many hats as a copyright lawyer, trademark attorney, and IP attorney for starters.
+He wears many hats as a copyright lawyer, trademark attorney, and IP attorney and business lawyer for starters.
 He's a swell guy, and bald.